Most Forgiving Irons Last 10 Years; By Sportic Media

 So if you are looking for a better golf iron, we stringy recommend you to go for a modern one that has a good overall rating in the gold community.

-What are the most forgiving irons ever made?
+What are the most forgiving irons of all time?

 • TaylorMade M4 Irons